tigera-solutions/tigera-eks-workshop/modules/securing-heps.md

     >Note that in order to control access to the NodePort service, you need to enable `preDNAT` and `applyOnForward` policy settings.

-5. Implement a Calico policy to control access to the SSH port on EKS hosts.
+4. *[Bonus task]* Implement a Calico policy to control access to the SSH port on EKS hosts.

     When dealing with SSH and platform required ports, Calico provides a fail safe mechanism to manage such posrts so that you don't lock yourself out of the node by accident.
 Once you configure and test host targeting policy, you can selectively disable fail safe ports.